Happy Endings is pleased to welcome special guest and fellow Wild Rose Press author, Mona Risk today.

 When a tragic accident transforms the carefree playboy into a dedicated but novice father to his nephew, Holly gives in to her maternal instincts and turns her structured life upside down for the orphaned preemie.
 But can she learn to trust Marc again and believe in true love?

-Thank Jeannie for giving the opportunity to guest blog at Happy Endings.
+Thank you Jeannie for giving the opportunity to guest blog at Happy Endings.